tomgooch/windy-plugin-soarcalc/ReadMe.md

 So PLEASE do not look at the discrepancy and assume that SoarCalc is incorrect.
 This is not the case.

-It remains to use the plugin and gain practical experience of its usefulness.
-Unfortunately, the winter is currently upon us in the northern hemisphere.
-I can only try to draw experience from comparison with RASP in Australia, New Zealand and South Africa.
-The usefulness of this is limited by the facts that high resolution models are not available for these locations and I am unable to compare with the actual soaring conditions.
-However, the numbers do seem to correspond reasonably well.
-(Note: since writing the above the 1.5km resolution "ACCESS" models have become available in Australia)
+Practical experience gained over the past year comparing SoarCalc with other soaring forecasts and with reality suggests that it is indeed a useful tool.

 ### Further Development

 It would be useful to estimate the Solar Insolation more thoroughly involving the cloud opacity/thickness as well as the cloud cover.
-The estimate of Thermal Updraft velocity ($W^*$) would then be available in all layers.
+The estimate of Thermal Updraft velocity $(W^*)$ would then be available in all layers.
 However, it is far from clear how much improvement this might make to the forecast value of $W^*$ given the other assumptions and approximations involved.

 ### Appendix 1 - Derivation of Virtual Potential Temperature Flux